JDoelger/InfluenzaFitnessInference/notes/notes.md

 - produced manuscript figure with plots of intrinsic, host, total fitness distributions for one example analysis
 - discussed manuscript outline and figures with A & M

+# log April 16 (manuscript plan and simulations)

 # To Do :

+[x] slightly modify discussion of MPL emphasizing disussed important points

+[x] remove mean(std) from fitness dist plot

+[ ] submit simulation to sweep sequence length L=[5, 10, 20, 30, 50]

+[ ] think about/ explore appropriate indicator from sequence data (without additional info from simu) that correlates with selection stringency/inference performance, e.g. something about strain succession (avg./max. lifetime of strains)
+(might have to do few extra simus varying the selection regime like decreasing sigmah 1 to 0 in few steps, if sigmah=0 can I use MPL to infer exp(F)? only if F<<1 -> exp(F) approx 1+F)

+[ ] submit simulation to sweep sigma_h=[0, 0.01, 0.1]

+[ ] submit simu to sweep fitness coefficients, 3 diff. h (most del., some neutral, some beneficial), 3 diff.
+J (few del.,few ben., most neutral), vary ben.
+J, ben. h, e.g. start with two simus with larger/smaller ben.
+J, two simus w larger/smaller ben. h

+[ ] make manuscript figures that A, M and I agreed on (update manuscript)

+[ ] vary sampling size and inf_end for inference param exploration (sensitivity analysis)

+[ ] implement reproducible simulation and analysis pipeline, using pypet mainly (only) for parameter sweep

+[ ] submit simulation to cluster (lymphocyte or engaging)

+[ ] write down analytical estimates for selection stringency

 [x] look up good coding practices for simulations (filenames, log files, retrieving results from simu with specific parameters etc.) -> use pypet

 [x] test pypet with cellular automata simulation [Meyer & Obermayer 2016, Frontiers in Neuroinformatics]